 I can’t write anything about Harry that hasn’t been written already – but so you’re up to speed the legend goes as follows.

-Crocodile Harry’s real name was Arvids Blumenthal (or Arvid Van Blumenthal, depending who you talk to) and he was Latvian; possibly a Baron!
+Crocodile Harry’s real name was Arvid Blumenthal (or Arvids Blumenthal or Arvid Van Blumenthal, depending who you talk to) and he was Latvian; possibly a Baron!

 He arrived in Coober Pedy in 1975 with a past story that he’d been a crocodile hunter up in the Northern Territory.
 Seems he’d once nearly come a cropper at the bitey end of a scaly one but managed to kill it.